The Many Names of The Virgin Mary

 Yet the most honorable title of all is ‘Theotokos’: Mary’s first and most important title which means “God bearer.”
 The title, defined by the Council of Ephesus in 431 A.D., refers to the Virgin Mary as the Mother of the incarnate Son of God.

-No one else is or will ever be the Mother of God.
+According to many Christians, one else is or will ever be the Mother of God.
 No one else knows Jesus Christ as God in the way that the Blessed Virgin Mary did.
-She is like us, but there is something uniquely different – it is her identity as Mother of God and her mission that makes her a mystery – and oh what an honor to behold (and to literally hold) God and his love for us.
+There is a great psychology in this set up that the Catholics created… to Catholics she is like us, but there is something uniquely different – it is her identity as Mother of God and her mission that makes her a mystery – imagine … the honor to behold (and to literally hold) God and his love for us cradled in your hands.

-This newly discovered fascination at this time of my life opens new doors to a greater appreciation for our Blessed Mother – to understand her nature, her character, and her solidarity.
-It summons in me a desire to cultivate a deeper prayer life and increased humility.
-Indeed “Hail Mary, full of Grace.
+Whether myth or real… this newly discovered fascination summons in me a desire to cultivate a deeper prayer life and increased humility, indeed “Hail Mary, full of Grace”.

 More musings on this trilogy: